kamalsahu0001/sonic-mgmt/tests/snappi_tests/README.md

   - **New Format:** `PortX.Y`

 📌 Ensure your testbed and configuration files reflect this naming convention if you're using the fanout mode.

+## Step 11: Custom Ixia API Server Credentials

+By default, the Ixia API server uses `admin/admin`.

+To use custom credentials:
+- Edit `~/sonic-mgmt/tests/common/snappi_fixtures.py`
+- Uncomment and update these lines:

+api._username = "your_username"
+api._password = "your_password"

 ## ⚠️ Additional Requirement: Configure PFC, ECN, and PFCWD on DUT